 Step 2 – Using Amazon Lambda for Lex:

-Lambda function is created using four different options: 1.AWS Toolkit for Visual Studio Only For Windows, 2 .NET Core Command Line Interface 3.
+Lambda function created using four different options: 1.AWS Toolkit for Visual Studio Only For Windows, 2 .NET Core Command Line Interface 3.
 AWS Management Console 4.AWS Command Line Interface.
-Once Lambda is created, it is subjected to testing.
-The testing is run in a ‘Configure Test Event’ module which opens after clicking on the Test button.
+Once Lambda created, it subjected to testing.
+The testing run in a ‘Configure Test Event’ module which opens after clicking on the Test button.

 Step 4 – Cloning the repository on GitHub and running the project.:

-The code is generally a data repository and is cloned so that there is a copy retained by the user along with uploading it to the server.
+Especially the code generally a data repository and cloned so that there copy retained by the user along with uploading it to the server.
 For this project, it is cloned on GitHub.
-Then, to provide an Integrated Development Environment to facilitate software development in the project, AWS Toolkit for Visual Studio is installed to configure on a Windows system with Visual Studio program installed.
-After this, the settings can be changed to the app settings.json file for any changes presented in Step 1, 2 and 3.
-Also, .NET Core 2.0 can also be installed for testing the chatbot.
-The user can choose Visual Studio or .NET Core 2.0 Command Line for testing.
+Then, to provide an Integrated Development Environment to facilitate software development in the project, AWS Toolkit for Visual Studio installed to configure on a Windows system with Visual Studio program installed.
+After this, the settings can changed to the app settings.json file for any changes presented in Step 1, 2 and 3.
+Also, .NET Core 2.0 can also installed for testing the chatbot.
+Moreover the user can choose Visual Studio or .NET Core 2.0 Command Line for testing.

 Step 5 – Deploying the Bot:

-The bot is now ready to be deployed online.
+Generally bot now ready to deployed online.
 This is done by using AWS CloudFormation template to deploy on the Windows server.
-Similarly, for Linux/Mac OS, deployment is done using CodeStar and CodeCommit developer tools.
+Similarly, for Linux/Mac OS, deployment done using CodeStar and CodeCommit developer tools.

-The bot is now ready to be deployed available in online.
-This is completely done by using AWS Cloud Formation template to deploy on the Windows server.
-Similarly, for Linux/Mac OS, deployment is done using CodeStar and CodeCommit developer tools.
+The bot now ready to deployed available in online.
+Simultaneously this is completely done by using AWS Cloud Formation template to deploy on the Windows server.
+Similarly, for Linux/Mac OS, deployment done using CodeStar and CodeCommit developer tools.